 By the height of the peak period, it would take approximately 188 minutes for mixed-flow lane vehicles to travel through the entire corridor, of which about 148 minutes are associated with delay due to bottleneck and queuing effects.
 The Rengstorff Avenue bottleneck will be hidden by queues extending south approximately 11 miles beyond the SR-85 study limit from the Marsh Road bottleneck, resulting in a total queue length of 19 miles.
 The Kehoe bottleneck would result in queues extending to south of the Whipple Avenue interchange, or approximately 6.4 miles in length.
-Queues associated with the 3rd Avenue and Broadway on-ramp bottleneck would be relatively short and would be contained within the interchanges.
-The Anza Boulevard bottleneck would result in queues extending to south of the Peninsula interchange, or approximately 2 miles in length.
-The Sierra Point bottleneck would result in queues resulting to south of the San Bruno on-ramp, or approximately 3 miles in length.
+Queues associated with the 3rd Avenue and Broadway on-ramp bottleneck would be relatively short and would be contained within the interchange, or approximately 2 miles in length.
+The Sierra Point bottleneck would result in queues extending to south of the San Bruno on-ramp, or approximately 3 miles in length.
 The short queues resulting from the Harney Way on-ramp would develop earlier in the peak period and dissipate by the height of the peak.